$100K reward offered for info on noose at Iowa data center

 ALTOONA, Iowa (AP) - Two trade groups are offering a $100,000 reward for information that leads to an arrest in the case of a noose that was left last month at an Altoona worksite where a Facebook data center is being built.

-TThe noose was discovered June 19 at the construction site, the Des Moines Register reported.
+The noose was discovered June 19 at the construction site, the Des Moines Register reported.
 June 19 is the observation of Juneteenth, the holiday commemorating the ending of slavery in the United States.

 The FBI and Justice Department are helping Altoona police investigate the incident, and police said interviews are still being conducted in the investigation.